How to Merge 2D Animation Into Live Action Video Using Cartoon Animator and After Effects

 Step 3: Export

-This will open up the Render Settings window where you can choose how to export your video.
+This will open the Render Settings window where you can choose how to export your video.
 Make sure to select the Transparent Video checkbox to keep the transparency, and select MOV format.

 Also look through the other options here that you would like to edit, such as the output size and output range.